 Innovation Onramp Active Pilot

-Understanding the Role of Land Use and Urban Form in the Energy Efficiency and Decarbonization of Silicon Valley’s Urban Energy Systems
+Role of Land Use and Urban Form in Decarbonizing Silicon Valley’s Cities

-In order to achieve California’s aggressive 2050 GHG goals, there is a need for an additional 61-74% reduction in GHG emissions below forecasted 2030 levels.
-Buildings in California are responsible for a quarter of total emissions, making urban energy efficiency and decarbonization of the built environment a critical lever to achieve the state’s GHG goals.
+Buildings and transportation in California are responsible for nearly two-thirds of total emissions, making the decarbonization of the buildings and transportation sectors a critical lever to achieve the state’s GHG goals.